-Braille Rainbow, the first magazine intended for a deafblind readership.
+Braille Rainbow, the first magazine for deafblind people, was launched.
 During the Second World War, Rainbow was considered so important that it was one of very few publications exempt from paper rationing.
-Today, Rainbow is called ‘Open Hand’ and produced by Deafblind UK on a quarterly basis in five different formats.
+Today, Rainbow is called ‘Open Hand’ and is still produced by Deafblind UK.

-A unique see-by-touch garden in 1990, stocked with plants specially chosen for their textures and fragrances.
+A unique see-by-touch garden was developed at Rainbow Court, stocked with plants specially chosen for their textures and fragrances.

 In September 1996 the National Deaf Blind League became Deafblind UK.
 The office complex at Rainbow Court was redeveloped to become the National Training and Rehabilitation Centre for deafblind people and those who support them.